 (A) The Assessment Study is hereby ratified and incorporated herein in its entirety.
 The apportionment method set forth therein is hereby ratified as the apportionment method for the Stormwater Assessments authorized by this Resolution.
-The Final Assessment Rates for Fiscal Year 2021-2022, which are set forth in the following rate schedule, are hereby levied and imposed on all Tax Parcels described in the Assessment Role as follows:
+The Final Assessment Rates for Fiscal Year 2024/2025, which are set forth in the following rate schedule, are hereby levied and imposed on all Tax Parcels described in the Assessment Role as follows:

-FY 2021 Assessment R ates for Single Family Par cels (up to three units) FY 2021 Assessment Tier 1: 400 - 2,300 sq. ft. of impervious area Tier 2: 2,400 - 4,400 sq. ft. of impervious area Tier 3: Greater than 4,400 sq. ft. of impervious area Rate for Non- Single Family Parcels \$81.96 \$126.10 \$219.42 \$126.10 Per ERU
+FY 2025 Assessment F FY 2025 Assessment

+Tier 1: 400 - 2,300 sq. ft. of impervious area Tier 2: 2,400 - 4,400 sq. ft. of impervious area Tier 3: Greater than 4,400 sq. ft. of impervious area Rate for Non- Single-Family Parcels

+\$90.87 \$139.78 \$243.23 \$139.78 Per ERU

 Note that parcels with less than 400 sq. ft. will not be assessed as the impact upon the City's stormwater system is di minimus.
 The amount of the annual stormwater assessment imposed against each property is based on an impervious area apportionment method whereby a portion of the City's annual stormwater budget is allocated to properties based upon the total impervious area of each individual parcel.
 For single family residential parcels (including up to three dwelling units), parcels will be placed into one of three tiers mentioned herein based on the amount of impervious area measured on the individual parcel rounded down to the nearest hundred sq. ft.
 Tier 1 ranges from 400 - 2,300 sq. ft., Tier 2 ranges from 2,400 - 4,400 sq. ft., and Tier 3 is greater than 4,400 sq. ft.
 The assessment for each tier is presented in the table above.
 For nonsingle-family parcels, each parcel is assigned a number of Equivalent Residential Units (ERUs) that is calculated based on the measured amount of impervious area on the parcel rounded down to the nearest hundred sq. ft. divided by the ERU definition of 3,100 sq. ft. (which is the average impervious area of a single-family parcel).
-The annual fee assessed to each parcel is then determined by multiplying \$126.10 (as presented in the table above), which represents the stormwater assessment per ERU, by the number of ERUs for each non single-family parcel.
+The annual fee assessed to each parcel is then determined by multiplying \$139.78 (as presented in the table above), which represents the stormwater assessment per ERU, by the number of ERUs for each non single-family parcel.

 (B) Based upon the projections concerning net revenue requirements set forth in the Assessment Study, the Assessment Roll for subsequent Fiscal Years may reflect increases in the assessment rates up to and including the maximum rates presented in the rate schedule in Section 3.03.(A).
-More specifically, the annual assessment will be increased by 4.5% in Fiscal Year 2022, 4.5% in Fiscal Year 2023 and 3.0% each year thereafter that the assessment is levied up to a maximum assessment rate of \$102.09 for Tier 1, \$157.06 for Tier 2, \$273.29 for Tier 3 and \$157.06 per ERU, and a maximum assessment rate of \$157.06 per ERU for non-single family parcels that are not subject to the tiered assessment.
-(C) The amount of the annual Stormwater Assessment imposed against Assessed Property may include a pro rata share of the costs and expenses associated with the collection and administration of the Stormwater Assessments each year.
+More specifically, the annual assessment will be increased by 4.5% in Fiscal Year 2023, 4.0% in Fiscal Year 2024, 2% Fiscal Year 2024 and 4.0% each year thereafter that the assessment is levied up to a maximum assessment rate of \$102.09 for Tier 1, \$157.06 for Tier 2, \$273.29 for Tier 3 and \$157.06 per ERU, and a maximum assessment rate of \$157.06 per ERU for non-single family parcels that are not subject to the tiered assessment.

-(D) It is hereby ascertained, determined, and declared that the method of determining the Stormwater Assessments as set forth in this Final Assessment Resolution is a fair and reasonable method of apportioning the Stormwater Assessed Cost among Assessed Property.
+- (C) The amount of the annual Stormwater Assessment imposed against Assessed Property may include a pro rata share of the costs and expenses associated with the collection and administration of the Stormwater Assessments each year. - (D) It is hereby ascertained, determined, and declared that the method of determining the Stormwater Assessments as set forth in this Final Assessment Resolution is a fair and reasonable method of apportioning the Stormwater Assessed Cost among Assessed Property.